MicrosoftDocs/win32/desktop-src/tablet/exposing-the-contents-of-a-window.md

 ---
-Description: 'Overview of exposing the contents of a window for the Tablet PC.' ms.assetid: 'fb8319ee-28f4-483a-bfca-1cded4594d9a'
+Description: Overview of exposing the contents of a window for the Tablet PC. ms.assetid: fb8319ee-28f4-483a-bfca-1cded4594d9a
-title: Exposing the Contents of a Window
+title: Exposing the Contents of a Window ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Exposing the Contents of a Window